jdx/mise/docs/rtx.md

 If you use shims, a `mise reshim` will be necessary to update the shims.

 Thanks for trying out my little CLI tool by the way.
-This is a true labor of love for me I find incredibly fulfilling to work on and seeing people have success using.
+I find this project incredibly fulfilling to work on and seeing people have success using.
 I have tremendous passion for building dev tools and the ideas in `mise` are the product of me thinking about building a tool like this for over a decade.